limcheekin/open-webui-starter/README.md

 ### Add your domain name

-Update the [conf/nginx/default.conf](https://github.com/iamobservable/open-webui-starter/blob/main/conf/nginx/default.example#L34) file with your domain name.
+Update the [conf/nginx/default.conf](https://github.com/iamobservable/open-webui-starter/blob/main/conf/nginx/default.example#L39) file with your domain name.
 The link provided will show you the specific line in the file to change.

-### Decide on a database

-__TL/DR__

-The easiest route is to skip this section and use Sqlite.
-If you want to use Postgresql as a database, follow along below.

-__More Detailed__

-Uncomment your [env/openwebui.env](https://github.com/iamobservable/open-webui-starter/blob/main/env/openwebui.example#L11) file to setup a connection to the locally running db service.
-To do this, remove the "#" from the beginning of the line.

 ### Start your docker container environment